cllopes/reactathon/material/4_routing/1_react_router_basics/readme.md

 The first place you should look when you want learn more about React Router is the very detailed [React Training / React Router Documenation](https://reacttraining.com/react-router/).

-In the latest version React Route took an approach similar to React where it broke down it's core functionality into multiple packages:
+In the latest version React Route took an approach similar to React where it broke down its core functionality into multiple packages:

 1. Web
 2. Native
 3. Core

-For the use in a React web application you only need to the Web version, also know as **React Router Dom**
+For use in a React web application you only need the Web version, also known as **React Router Dom**

 ### Installation